Find forms, fees, and guidance for proceedings in the Probate and Family Court

 Parents getting divorced must attend a parent education program

-Everyone has the right to use a name of their choice as long as it is not done for fraudulent or illegal purposes.
+Everyone has the right to use a name they choose as long as it isn’t done in fraud or for illegal reasons.

 Find information on the process of transferring property and ownership after someone has died.

 There are a variety of resources available for litigants seeking legal guidance and professionals offering services.